 by using prerelease (alpha, beta or preview) versions

 by writing or editing documentation

-by writing code — No patch is too small.
+by writing code with tests — No patch is too small.

 clean up inconsistent whitespace